18F/before-you-ship/_pages/ato/controls.md

 * [CM-3 Configuration Change Control](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=CM-3)
 * [CM-6 Configuration Settings](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=CM-6)

-_Note: If you are using 18F's [cloud.gov](https://cloud.gov/) Platform as a Service (PaaS), the applications will inherit the security controls listed above._
+_Note: If you are using [cloud.gov](https://cloud.gov/) service to host your web application, you will inherit the support of these security controls._

 ### Infrastructure as a service